-Oddly enough, this phenomena is not limited to sports.
-It’s a daily, even hourly, occurrence in the world of marketing.
+Oddly enough, this phenomenon is not limited to sports.
+Bad calls are a daily, even hourly, occurrence in the world of marketing campaigns.
 A small business owner might spend weeks planning the “perfect strategy” and getting their creative just right only to have their campaign fall spectacularly flat almost immediately after it’s launched.
 (This is the point where many people throw their hands up and say “well, marketing clearly doesn’t work.”)

-The fact that the campaign sucked is not the problem.
+The fact that your marketing campaign sucked is not the problem.
 It’s going to happen at some point.
 Heck, it happens even to extremely experienced marketers sometimes.
 It’s what you do next that really counts.
 As an entrepreneur, you have two basic options:

 And the list goes on.
 The point is, it’s important to stop beating yourself up and instead make sure you really understand what happened so you don’t repeat the same mistakes in future campaigns.
 One Bad Call is not a reason to throw in the towel and quit the game forever.
 Or, frankly, abandon marketing.